-G. Name Change - Corby Spirit and Wine Limited
+(ii) Name Change - Corby Spirit and Wine Limited

 Effective November 7, 2013, Corby Distilleries Limited began operating under the name Corby Spirit and Wine Limited.
 The new name was approved at the Company's annual and special meeting held November 7, 2013, and reflecting the change, Corby now trades on the TSX under the symbols CSW.A and CSW.B.
-The new name coincides with completely redesigned corporate branding and logos.
+The change to the new name coincided with completely redesigned corporate branding and logos.
 The new name and branding better reflect Corby's business activities and values, yet continues to acknowledge Corby's rich heritage.